Hans Kudlich: Early life

-Kudlich was born in Upper Silesian Úvalno Lobenstein near Opava, the Czech Republic (which was a part of the Austrian Empire at that time) on October 23, 1823 in to a peasant family.
+Kudlich was born in Úvalno (that time called Lobenstein) near Opava in Upper Silesia, Austrian Empire (today the Czech Republic) on October 23, 1823, in to a peasant family.

 Political life

 He is noted for being a leader of the revolutionary movement to end the feudal policies of the Austrian Empire under Ferdinand I of Austria.
 From the 1700s, the empire had enforced a decree known as the Robot Patent which required farmers to serve an annual quota of labor without compensation to the noble landowners.
 Kudlich was elected to the Austrian Reichstag (parliament) in early 1848 at the age of 25.
 He introduced a bill to abolish forced servitude and the bill was approved by the legislature.
 He was popularly titled as the Bauernbefreier, meaning the liberator of peasant farmers from the involuntary servitude of serfdom.

-The parliament was dissolved by force on March 7, 1849 when the rebellion that had briefly taken control of Vienna was crushed.
+The parliament was dissolved by force on March 7, 1849, when the rebellion that had briefly taken control of Vienna was crushed.
 Kudlich up to the time of the dissolution of the parliament had worked to rally support for the revolution.
 After the dissolution of the parliament he fled first to Germany and then to Switzerland.

-After his political career, Kudlich obtained a medical degree in Berne and Zurich.
+After his political career, Kudlich obtained a medical degree in Bern and Zurich.

 He left Switzerland in 1853, emigrated to the United States, and settled in Hoboken, New Jersey.

 He worked as a medical doctor, and co-founded the Hoboken Academy in 1861, a German-American school (later merged with the Stevens Preparatory School, later Stevens Academy, which ceased in 1974).

 Death

-Kudlich died November 11, 1917 in Hoboken, New Jersey, USA.
-In 1925 the ashes of him and his wife, Louisa Kudlich (née Vogt) were interred in the Mausoleum at the base of the Hans Kudlich Lookout tower.
+Kudlich died November 11, 1917, in Hoboken, New Jersey, US.
+In 1925 his ashes and those of his wife, Louisa Kudlich (née Vogt), were interred in the mausoleum at the base of the Hans Kudlich Observation Tower.
 The tower is located in Úvalno (Kudlich's birthplace) in what is now the Czech Republic.